-The administrative region of Kankan, where we implement our work, is one of the 8 administrative regions of Guinea.
+The administrative region of Kankan, where we implement our work, is one of the eight administrative regions of Guinea.
 Kankan is the largest city in Guinea in land area.
-In 2014, the population of Kankan was 193,830 making it the third largest populated city.
+In 2014, the population of Kankan was 193,830, making it the third-largest populated city.

 The Healthcare System in Guinea

-The healthcare system in Guinea is pyramidal and does not meet the needs of its population.
-It is composed of two national hospitals both in the capital: Ignace Deen Hospital and Donka Hospital (the largest public hospital); three community medical centers; seven regional hospitals; 33 prefectural hospitals; 358 health centers; and 298 village health posts.
+The healthcare system in Guinea is pyramidal and does not necessarily meets the needs of its population.
+It is composed of two national hospitals, both in the capital: Ignace Deen Hospital and Donka Hospital (the most prominent public hospital).
+In addition to these hospitals, there are:

 Many factors are associated with the increase of death related to CVD in Guinea.
 They include: